 A brief overview and background on the Shiva Kavacham Stotram.
 The Shiva Kavacham stotram recited by Mohanji is a very powerful experience to every listener.
 Mohanji has repeatedly said that there is nothing beyond it.
 It is for merging with the formless brightness aspect of Shiva; the manifested and unmanifested united.

 Mohanji has set the basic criteria as bhaav (attitude of gratitude) and surrender and deep devotion towards Lord Shiva, Lord Dattatreya and His numerous Avatars, or Hanumanji, Sai Baba or Mohanji for sharing this unique gift to people.
-It cannot be sold either.
-It can only be gifted as it is very very sacred.
 Hence, maintaining the sanctity of the Kavacham is of paramount importance.
 This behooves the recipients to ensure that they use this gift with the sacredness and reverence that it deserves and that they exercise deep discrimination in sharing it with only those people who would value and respect it.
 Mohanji insists that it must be kept and used with utmost reverence and sacredness.

 The Kavacham must be listened to, consciously like meditation, with 100% concentration and a lot of bhaav.
 It cannot be treated as background music.
 For those conducting POP sessions, Mohanji has allowed it to be played after our meditations as a continuation of gratitude, where all participants should maintain silence and deep reverence.